sergealagon/ReplyActions/README.md

 ### Warning
 - All properties are needed.
 You can't leave out any property, or tweak won't work.
 - I would suggest creating a new theme instead of overwriting an existing theme so it's cleaner.
 - **DON'T DELETE THE DEFAULT THEME (CLASSIC BLACK) OR THE TWEAK WON'T WORK.** Classic black is the default fallback theme **_in case_** tweak preferences resets/if you lose tweak preferences for some reason.
 I didn't hardcode any themes since I want everyone to have full flexibility on customization.
-Just don't silly things, you'll be fine, mmkay?
+Just don't do silly things, you'll be fine, mmkay?